 Called to Do Three Things

 First, we are called to go and make disciples of all nations – Go therefore and make disciples of all nations.
 This is accomplished by the faithful preaching of the gospel to those who are lost.
 The church is encouraged and trained to share the gospel as the Lord provides opportunity.
 We purposely send out teams into the surrounding neighborhoods to share the gospel.
 We support missionaries who faithfully preach the gospel.
 We attend local events to hand out tracts and share the gospel.
 We go into the marketplace to share the gospel.
 We hope to engage in public preaching in the future.

 Second, we are called to baptize disciples – baptizing them in the name of the Father and of the Son and of the Holy Spirit.
 When someone comes to faith after hearing the gospel, we encourage the new disciple to get baptized soon.
 This is done after the example seen in the New Testament, where new disciples were baptized immediately.
 For example, when the Gentiles came to faith after hearing the gospel, Peter asked…

 Acts 10:47 “Can anyone withhold water for baptizing these people, who have received the Holy Spirit just as we have?”
 48 And he commanded them to be baptized in the name of Jesus Christ.

 Third, we are called to teach baptized disciples to obey Jesus Christ – teaching them to observe all that I have commanded you.
 A disciple is a “learner,” a “pupil” of Christ.
-And what our Lord desires is that they learn to observe all that he commanded.
+And what our Lord desires is that he/she learns to observe all that he commanded.
 Therefore, baptized disciples are lovingly trained by older, more mature believers in the church.
 While all disciples are encouraged to be trained, the training is voluntary (both for trainer and disciple).
 Older believers are equipped to minister to younger believers (Eph 4:11-16).
 The training is also done after the teaching and example in the New Testament.